 Career Services can also be helpful to students seeking off-campus employment (internships, full-time, part-time, and summer).
-Job announcements are posted regularly through the Handshake app.
-Students who are unable to access their Handshake account should contact Career Services.
+Job announcements are posted regularly outside of the office and on Brescia University Career Services Facebook Page and e-mail.
 The office offers professional assistance with resume writing, job interview skills, cover letters, and professional dress.
 While career planning begins on your first day as a Brescia University student, junior and seniors, in particular, are encouraged to meet with Career Services at the start of the fall semester for help with the transition from the campus to the working world.
-Career Services will assist students in finding both paid and unpaid internships.
+Both paid and unpaid internships are available to Brescia students to support the student to professional transition.
 The Career Services Office is located on the Moore Center, Room 210